chriscdev/AzureBlobTool/README.md

 Use the name in the output to easily download the file.

+## How to compile

+It is straightforward to compile, just make sure that your Nuget has the setting Include prerelease on as it is using the preview of Azure.Storage.Files.DataLake.

 ## Help

 Please read the output of the tool for more details by just running AzureBlobTool.exe and specifying no input arguments, you should seem the following help output: